valeriocelletti/utility-toolkit-javascript/README.md

-# Weswit JavaScript Utilities Toolkit
+# Weswit JavaScript Utility Toolkit

 This project contains an utility toolkit that is part of the Lightstreamer JavaScript client library.
 The various classes are written as AMD modules.